wlsf82/protractor-and-webrtc/README.md

 },
 ```

 Protractor needs `webdriver-manager` to be updated before running the tests, so, in the npm script we are defining two commands that will be executed one after the other.
-The first command updates the webdriver, and the second command runs the protractor configuration file.
+The first command updates the webdriver, and the second command runs the Protractor configuration file.

 After updating and saving the `package.json` file, from the project's root directory, run the below command: